Cully Renter Relief Fund: Living Cully Rallies Community to Help Renters in Need

 Renters told us that they were losing their jobs, having hours reduced, and facing other financial hardships.
 Meanwhile, entire families were home all day, leading to increased utility and food expenses.
 The impact was especially acute for Black, indigenous, and people of color renters, who disproportionately work in the service sector and were being laid off (rather than having the option of working at home and spending their time on Zoom meetings).
-Undocumented immigrants were further at risk because they did not receive the $1,200 federal relief payments that provided a temporary lifeline for many people.
+Undocumented immigrants were further at risk because they did not receive the various federal relief payments that provided a temporary lifeline for many people.

 Meanwhile, Living Cully was receiving emails and phone calls from Cully neighbors who had received federal checks but were still employed, expressing a desire to donate their funds to families in need.
 In response, Living Cully launched the Cully Renter Relief Fund in April.

 Nika Thompson received support from the Cully Renter Relief Fund in June.
 “Money from the fund allowed me to be able to buy extra food and other items for myself.
 It really took some of the extra stress that I had off of me,” Nika said.
 She added, “It put a very big smile on my face to let me know that there actually were some people out there that were willing and able to help me and my family out in my time of need.”